giovannibaratta/vmware-tanzu-training/h2o/scripts/supervisor/README.md

-# Create single zone Supervisor cluster
+## Setup a single zone Supervisor cluster

-The script uses yaml configurations files to initialize a supervisor cluster.
-The cluster is created using the vCenter APIs, a minimal validation is performed on the input parameters.
+The script uses yaml configurations files to initialize and configure a supervisor cluster.

+The script performs the following steps:
+* create a supervisor cluster if there is not an existing supervisor with the configured name
+* Attach (or update) an identity provider if specified in the configuration file.

+>  The script uses vCenter APIs to perform all the operations.

+Example of invocation:
 ```sh
 bash ./create-single-zone-supervisor.sh vcenter.local.lan 'administrator@vsphere.local' instances/supervisor-01.yml instances/supervisor-01-secrets.yaml
 ```

+The script requires the following parameters:
+1. vCenter server
+1. vCenter username
-The parameters are the vCenter server, vCenter username, the main definition file and the definition file containing secrets.
+1. main definition file containing all the configurations
+1. Additional definition file containing the secrets

 The script makes the following assumptions:
 * vDS are used instead of NSX-T